-As VSAG Principal and the Concept Developer and Managing Partner of one of the most popular restaurants in the country, I thought I would offer some insight and true-life case study experience to a question that has been bantered about the food industry community recently – Is OpenTable Worth It?
+As VSAG co-founder and owner of one of the most popular restaurants in the country, I thought I would offer some insight and true-life case study experience to a question that has been bantered about the food industry community recently – Is OpenTable Worth It?
 Read below to get our perspective – and then let us know if we can help you and your restaurant see the same kind of OpenTable success! – Dan Simons

 How many times have you purchased a product, only to find that you are not getting the value or functionality for which you paid?
 You become annoyed with how much money you’ve spent and then curse the product or company, maybe even throwing said product away.
 All the while, you never bothered to open up the user manual or build true fluency.
 This is a classic case of the user not understanding the product and blaming its creator.